swufung/FourierSAT/README.md

 For example, in FourierSAT_Github_AIJ/, run:

-	python FourierSAT.py sample.cnf --timelimit 10 --tolerance 1 --cpus 2 --verbose 1
+	python FourierSAT.py sample.cnf --timelimit 10

 Input: Extended DIMACS Format
 -------------------------
-FourierSAT accepts an extended DIMACS format which can handle CNF, XOR, cardinality constraints and Not-all-equal clauses.
+FourierSAT accepts an extended DIMACS format that can handle CNF, XOR, cardinality constraints, and Not-all-equal clauses.
 MaxSAT instances (.wcnf) and cardinality constraints encoded in pseudo-Boolean format (.opb) are also accepted.

 CNF: "[literals] 0"